kedro-org/kedro-viz/docs/source/preview_custom_datasets.md

 JSONPreview = NewType("JSONPreview", dict)
 ```

-You can include arguments for your preview() function, which can later be specified in the catalog.yml file.
+Arbitrary arguments can be included in the `preview()` function, which can be later specified in the catalog.yml file.

-Below is an example demonstrating how to implement the `preview()` function for a `CustomDataset` class that utilizes `TablePreview`to enable previewing tabular data on Kedro-Viz:
+Below is an example demonstrating how to implement the `preview()` function with user-specified arguments for a `CustomDataset` class that utilizes `TablePreview` to enable previewing tabular data on Kedro-Viz:

 ```yaml
 companies: